linuxserver/docker-resilio-sync/README.md

 ## Setting up the application

 * Webui is at `<your-ip>:8888`, for account creation and configuration.
+* Change the location for downloads in the webui settings to /downloads
 * More info on setup at [Resilio Sync][appurl]

 ## Info